cmanuja9769/Chirag-test/README.md

       // Show toast or error message for invalid configuration console.error('Please enter a valid configuration.');
     }
+    // Close the modal in both cases setOpenModal(false);
   };

   const handleModalCancel = () => {
-    setOpenModal(false);
+    // Close the modal without making any changes setOpenModal(false);
   };